frahad/use-permission/README.md

 }
 ```

-In the given example, we're conditionally rendering a notification button if the authenticated user is the driver that collected the package, this is because the driver can notify the recipient about the order's arrival.
+In the given example, we're conditionally rendering a notification button if the authenticated user is the driver who collected the package, this is because the driver can notify the recipient about the order's arrival.
 But there are two problems, besides we are polluting the component with all these conditions, we were also unable to reuse the authorization logic in other parts of our application.

 By abstracting the authorization logic, you avoid code duplication and allow your application to scale in a much better way.
 This is where `policies` come into play!